fasihmuhammadvirk/Hospital-Management-System/README.md

 - Administration Module.
 - Doctor Module.
 - Patient Module.
--All these modules will have login, add, view and deleting functionalities.
+- All these modules will have login, add, view and deleting functionalities.
 Data will be handled by file handling.

 # Administrator Module:
-● Sign in to system
+- Sign in to system
-● Add a Doctor
+- Add a Doctor
-● Add a Patient
+- Add a Patient
-● Add an appointment
+- Add an appointment
-● View all patient details
+- View all patient details
-● View all doctor details
+- View all doctor details
-● View all appointment details ● Delete data
+- View all appointment details
+-  Delete data

-2)Patient Module:
+# Patient Module:
-● Sign in to system
+- Sign in to system
-● Add an appointment
+- Add an appointment
-● View appointments 3)Doctor Module:
+- View appointments 3)Doctor Module:
-● Sign in to system
+- Sign in to system
-● View patients
+- View patients
-● View appointments
+- View appointments

 # Specifications
 1. We have used different libraries for various purposes.